Capturing Graphics Information

 While an app is running under Graphics Diagnostics, the Print Screen key can only be used to capture a frame of graphics information; it doesn't perform its regular function.
 This remains in effect until you have stopped capturing graphics information—usually by stopping debugging or exiting the app normally—even if another application is in focus.

-In Visual Studio 2013, Update 3 the interface for capturing frames has changed.
 In the Visual Studio capture interface, chose the Capture Frame button located above the Diagnostic session timeline, or choose the large Capture Frame button located below the Frames per second swim-lane and to the right of any previously-captured frames.
 Both buttons are highlighted in the image below.

 Only whole frames can be captured, so when you initiate a capture, it’s really the graphics information from the next frame that's recorded.
 Recording begins immediately after the frame in which you initiated capture is presented and ends when the captured frame is presented.
 You can capture as many frames as you want while the app is running under Graphics Diagnostics.
 If you don't capture any frames, the graphics log is discarded.

 While capturing frames, Visual Studio displays the diagnostics session (.diagsession) window.
 If you close this window, stop debugging, or close the app, you can’t capture any more frames to that log.
 To capture more graphics information, you have to run the app under Graphics Diagnostics again to start a new diagnostics session.